11ty/11ty-website/src/blog/2025-11-03-github-issues.md

 Feel free to watch as the previous queue is converted to the new [**Eleventy Enhancement Queue**](https://github.com/11ty/eleventy/discussions/categories/enhancement-queue) (and leave your votes!).

+Our new issue funnels on both [`eleventy`](https://github.com/11ty/eleventy/issues/new/choose) and [`11ty-website`](https://github.com/11ty/11ty-website/issues/new/choose) will help you find the right place to be!

 Appreciate y’all!